 Experience shows me that talking through past events can bring about meaningful changes and increased self-esteem.
 The self-awareness brought about by therapy can lead to the capacity for better relationships both personally and professionally.

-I offer a safe and non-judgmental space to talk through your thoughts and feelings.
+I offer a containing and non-judgmental space to talk through your thoughts and feelings.
 I always keep the relationship in mind, focusing on what happens between people.
 This takes into account the social and cultural experiences that my patients bring.

 I am interested in exploring with my patients how they can transform unhelpful patterns and reach their full potential.